web3-authn/tatchi/passkey-sdk/docs/wallet-iframe-architecture-discussion.md

 ## 10) Existing Visible Iframes (Re‑use)

-- `IframeModalConfirmer`: already a wallet‑origin iframe; ideal for capturing the confirm click and running WebAuthn.
+- `IframeTxConfirmer`: already a wallet‑origin iframe; ideal for capturing the confirm click and running WebAuthn.
 - `IframeButtonWithTooltipConfirmer`: embedded wallet‑origin iframe; can run WebAuthn on its own click.
 - Add iframe `allow="publickey-credentials-get; publickey-credentials-create"`.